shellscape/loglevelnext/README.md

 # loglevelnext

-`loglevelnext` is a modern logging library for Node.js and modern browsers, written with modern patterns and practices, that provides log level mapping the `console` object.
+`loglevelnext` is a modern logging library for Node.js and modern browsers, written with modern patterns and practices which provides log level mapping of the `console` object.

 ## Work In Progress